picocomputer/rp6502/README.md

 ## Hardware Notes

-The PIX port will likely be "jumpered" into a high-speed graphics bus.
-However, work on this hasn't started so I left these pins exposed in case someone comes up with a better use for it.

 The Pico VGA is optional.
 Something to control the RIA over the UART Tx/Rx lines is still required.
 You might, for example, be developing a video system based on other hardware and prefer to have your video chip control the RIA.

 The 6522 is optional.
 You may need to pull-up IRQB/VIRQ if you omit this from the reference design.
 The GPIOs are not used for anything, but some software may not function without timers.